grmbl99/chatbots/README.md

 ## Miscellaneous

-The scripts use the following libraries:
+The scripts uses the following libraries:

 - pandas
 - numpy